pghk/alfred-gojira/README.md

 ## Usage
 - Launch the workflow to view a list of issues obtained according to your configured query
 - Start typing input to filter the list
-- Press enter `↩` to open the url of the highlighed issue in your default browser
+- Press enter `↩` to open the url of the highlighted issue in your default browser
-- Press command `⌘` + `c` to copy the key of the highlighed issue
+- Press command `⌘` + `c` to copy the key of the highlighted issue
 - Type `workflow:config` (with the workflow open) to enter configuration options

 ## Configuration
 This workflow provides an external trigger so that it can be launched from a hotkey of your choice without needing to alter the workflow itself.
 To set this up, in a workflow of your own, create a hotkey trigger or keyword input, and connect it to an external trigger output to Workflow ID `com.pghk.gojira` and Trigger ID `issues`.

 When launched for the first time, a list of configuration options will appear.
-On subsequent launches this can be re-visted via a query of `workflow:config`.
+On subsequent launches this can be re-visited via a query of `workflow:config`.
 You can also edit these options from Alfred's workflow config UI.

 ### Options
 **Hostname**: the base URL of your Jira host, i.e. `jira.atlassian.com`